GiusTex/EdgeGPT/README.md

 # EdgeGPT
 - Extension for Text Generation Webui based on [EdgeGPT](https://github.com/acheong08/EdgeGPT) by acheong08, a reverse engineered API of Microsoft's Bing Chat AI.
 Now you can give a sort of Internet access to your characters, easily, quickly and free.
-- If you have some errors check the known weaknesses at the end of the page and/or the [past issues](https://github.com/GiusTex/EdgeGPT/issues?q=is%3Aissue+sort%3Aupdated-desc+).
+- If you have some errors check the [known weaknesses](https://github.com/GiusTex/EdgeGPT#weaknesses) and the [past issues](https://github.com/GiusTex/EdgeGPT/issues?q=is%3Aissue+sort%3Aupdated-desc+).

 # Table of contents
 [How to Run](#how-to-run)